Mozambican Civil War: RENAMO

-RENAMO's atrocities gained worldwide attention in July 1987, following a massacre of 424 civilians during a raid on the rural town of Homoine, which was lightly defended by 90 FRELIMO soldiers.
-The victims of the massacre included hospital patients.
-This incident prompted an investigation into RENAMO's tactics by US-State Department consultant Robert Gersony, which finally put an end to ambitions from some conservative politicians for US government support for RENAMO.
-The report concluded that RENAMO's attack in Homoine did not significantly differ from the tactics it normally employed in such raids.
+RENAMO's atrocities gained worldwide attention in July 1987, following the Homoine massacre of 424 civilians during a raid on the rural town, which was lightly defended by 90 FRELIMO soldiers.
+The victims included hospital patients.
+This incident prompted an investigation into RENAMO's tactics by the United States Department of State which commissioned a report by consultant Robert Gersony.
+The Gersony Report's conclusions put an end to ambitions from some conservative politicians for the US government start supporting RENAMO.
+The report concluded that RENAMO's attack on Homoine did not significantly differ from the tactics it normally employed in raids on settlements.
 The report described RENAMO's methods in the following way:The attack stage was sometimes reported to begin with what appeared to the inhabitants to be the indiscriminate firing of automatic weapons by a substantial force of attacking RENAMO combatants. [...]
 Reportedly the Government soldiers aim their defensive fire at the attackers, while the RENAMO forces shoot indiscriminately into the village.
 In some cases refugees perceived that the attacking force had divided into three detachments: one conducts the military attack; another enters houses and removes valuables, mainly clothing, radios, food, pots and other possessions; a third moves through the looted houses with pieces of burning thatch setting fire to the houses in the village.
 There were several reports that schools and health clinics are typical targets for destruction.
 The destruction of the village as a viable entity appears to be the main objective of such attacks.
 This type of attack causes several types of civilian casualties.
 As is normal in guerrilla warfare, some civilians are killed in crossfire between the two opposing forces, although this tends in the view of the refugees to account for only a minority of the deaths.
 A larger number of civilians in these attacks and other contexts were reported to be victims of purposeful shooting deaths and executions, of axing, knifing, bayoneting, burning to death, forced drowning and asphyxiation, and other forms of murder where no meaningful resistance or defense is present.
 Eyewitness accounts indicate that when civilians are killed in these indiscriminate attacks, whether against defended or undefended villages, children, often together with mothers and elderly people, are also killed.
 Varying numbers of civilian victims in each attack were reported to be rounded up and abducted [...].